Jacob-J-Richards/DS_DA_Projects/Delinquency/ReadMe.md

     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-Reject the null hypothesis that the reduced model does not have significantly different goodness of fit to the original.
-Feature 1 is necessary.
+Reject the null hypothesis that the reduced model does not have significantly different goodness of fit to the original in both tests. feature 1 and feature 3 are necessary.

-Verify result that feature 1 and feature 3 are necessary to the model
+Verify result that feature 1 and feature 3 are necessary to the model.

 ``` r
 library(pROC)